Index

 These are the types of allocation rules that can be defined under Service Levels:

-Order - If more valid products are found, then the first product found in the products list of the Service Level will be used.
+Order - If additional valid products are found, the first one in the Service Level's product list will be used.

-User selected - This will show a list of valid products in the user interface (Production in nShift On-premises or New in Ticket) to choose from.
+User selected - This displays a list of valid products for selection in the user interface (Production in Ship On-premises or New in Ship Cloud).

-Min count for product - the first X number of shipments per day will use this product.
-If you set the value to 100, then the specified product will be used 100 times before other products may be selected.
+Min count for product - The first X shipments daily will use this product.
+Setting the value to 100 means this product will be used 100 times before others can be chosen.

 Fastest - Select the product with the earliest delivery.
-Configuration for ETA must be set up.
-Products without an ETA configuration will be excluded by this rule.
+Ensure ETA configuration is set; products without it will be excluded.